Neuroevolution in Games: State of the Art and Open Challenges: Open Challenges

 \section{Open Challenges}

-This paper has presented and categorised a large body of work where neuroevolution has been applied, mostly but not exclusively in the role of controlling a game agent or representing a strategy.
-There are many successes, and neuroevolution is already a technique that can be applied more or less out of the box for some problems.
+This paper has presented and categorized a large body of work where NE has been applied, mostly but not exclusively in the role of controlling a game agent or representing a strategy.
+There are many successes, and NE is already a technique that can be applied more or less out of the box for some problems.
 But there are also some domains and problems where we have not yet reached satisfactory performance, and other tasks that have not been attempted.
-There are also various neuroevolution approaches that have been only superficially explored.
-In the following, we list what we consider the currently most promising future research directions in neuroevolution.
+There are also various NE approaches that have been only superficially explored.
+In the following, we list what we consider the currently most promising future research directions in NE.
+While there are plenty of basic research questions in evolutionary computation and NE, which are important for the application of these techniques in games, this section will mostly focus on applied research in the sense of research motivated by use in games.